 (13,7 kilometers, 4 hours, medium difficulty)

 This stage runs on firm asphalt or concreted, since the original layout of the Camín was reused for the conditioning of contemporary roads.
-It has its beginning in the village of Dolia (Council of Belmonte de Miranda), the first and only town that is located in the Camín Real de La Mesa, which led its neighbors, already in the 1721 year, to be exempt from paying any contribution to the Belmonte monastery, change to give "inn, fire and water" to the large number of travelers who traveled this route.
-Dolia, whose name of Roman origin attests to the ancient of its history, witnessed the unsuccessful attempt of the Arabs to conquer these lands; of the passage of the marble directed to the construction of the Colegiata de Salas and even of battles waged against the French troops, some of whose soldiers, according to legend, remain buried in the hermitage of the town.
+It has its beginning in the village of Dolia (Council of Belmonte de Miranda), the first and only populated nucleus located on the Camín Real de La Mesa, which led its neighbors, already in the year 1721, to be exempt from paying any contribution to the monastery of Belmonte, to change to give "inn, fire and water" to the large number of travelers traveling this route.
+Dolia, whose name of Roman origin attests to the ancient history, witnessed the unsuccessful attempt by the Arabs to conquer these lands; of the passage of the marble directed to the construction of the Collegiate Hall and even of battles fought against the French troops, some of whose soldiers, according to legend, remain buried in the hermitage of the town.

 In its first meters the Royal Walk of the Table runs next to the Pico Castiello.
 After ascending to the Pico Matacaleao, it descends again through a jacket until Las Cruces.
 From this point you continue north along the road that leads to the Alto de la Cabruñana (in the N-634).
 Once you reach Moutas, the route leaves the road and deviates to the right, finding the Venta of the same name, one of the best preserved roads, to reach El Putril, where you take a detour to the right that leads to Santa Cristina.
 From this point a gentle descent begins to the historic village of Grado, where the route ends.